What is lymphedema?

 Secondary lymphedema occurs when a person’s lymphatic system is damaged by trauma, surgery, radiation therapy or severe injury (e.g. a burn or skin infection).
 It can develop a short time after the damage occurs or many years later.

-Cancer-related lymphedema is the most common reason for occurrence of lymphedema in North America.
+Cancer-related lymphedema is a common reason for occurrence of lymphedema in North America.
 Individuals with cancer (e.g. breast, prostate, gynecological, melanoma, lymphoma or other cancers) have a lifelong risk for lymphedema if they have had lymph nodes or vessels removed or damaged during treatment.
 The more damage there is to a lymphatic system, the greater the risk for development of lymphedema.

 Filariasis is a severe type of secondary lymphedema resulting from insect bites; filariasis while rare in North America, is more prevalent in certain tropical countries.
 For more information on filariasis, see http://www.who.int/mediacentre/factsheets/fs102/en/.